martimy/clab_yang/tutorial.md

 Current mode: + running
 ```

-That was a quick demonstration of using the CLI, but this lab will focus on using gNMIc and YANG to configure the router, so exit the router by pressing `CTRL-D`, or type `quit` and press `ENTER`.
+That was a brief demonstration of using the CLI, but this lab will focus on using gNMIc and YANG to configure the router, so exit the router by pressing `CTRL-D`, or type `quit` and press `ENTER`.

 ```
 A:router1# quit
 Connection to router1 closed.
 ```

-**Using gNMIc**
+### Introducing gNMIc

+gNMIc is a gNMI (gRPC Network Management Interface) CLI (Command Line Interface) client and collector.
+It provides full support for gNMI RPCs (Remote Procedure Calls) including Capabilities, Get, Set, and Subscribe.

-The gNMIc tool requires access credentials and other information to be able to access routers.
+The gNMIc tool requires credentials and other information to be able to access routers.
 Instead of repeatedly supplying all of this information in the command line, we can use environment variables.
-So before using gNMIc, set the following environment variables:
+So before using gNMIc, you will need to set the following environment variables:

 ```
 export GNMIC_USERNAME=admin